jrushi2010/nodeJs-expressJs-Mongodb/README.md

 # npm i mongoose@5

 after installation, go to the server.js file and use the mongoose to connect the application with the database using connect method.

+WHAT IS MONGOOSE?
+AND WHY USE IT?
+Mongoose is an Object Data Modeling library for MongoDB and Node.js a higher level of abstraction.

+Mongoose allows for rapid and simple development of mongoDB database iteractions.

+Features: schemas to model data and relationships, easy data validation, simple query API, middleware , etc.

+Mongoose schema: where we model our data, by describing the structure of the data, default values and validation.

+Mongoose model: a wrapper for the schema, providing an interface to the database for CRUD opertions.

+----------------------------Creating a simple Tour Model-----------------

+const tourSchema = new mongoose.Schema({
+name: {
+type: String,
+required: [true, 'A tour must have a name'],
+unique: true
+},
+rating: {
+type: Number,
+default: 4.5
+},
+price: {
+type: Number,
+required: [true, 'A tour must have a price']
+}
+});

+const Tour = mongoose.model('Tour', tourSchema);

+----------------------Creating Documents and Testing the Model-----------

+const testTour = new Tour({
+name: 'The Forest Hiker',
+rating: 4.7,
+price: 497
+});

+testTour.save().then(doc => {
+console.log(doc);
+}).catch(err => {
+console.log('error : ', err)
+});